FabianLins/cookie_banner_js/README.md

+# DISCLAMER!
+This was one of my first web development beginner projects made years ago.
+I disadvise against using it due to lacking experience.
+The reason why you can find this is to show my progess as web developer.

 # Responsive Vanilla JavaScript Cookie Banner Notification by Fabian Lins
 This is the Vanilla JavaScript version of my Cookie Banner Notification.
 There is also a jQuery JavaScript version of this available: https://github.com/FabianLins/cookie_banner_jquery